IVF Procedure

 • Poor ovarian reserve, endometriosis, genital tuberculosis

-• Male factor infertility including decreased sperm count.
+• Male factor infertility including decreased sperm count

 • Individuals with a genetic disorder